 One day, I was doing some random searching on wild game meals.
 I came across a recipe for corned venison.
 Venison corned beef?
 Mind.
 Blown.
 You can CORN venison?!
 I LOVE corned beef, so I had to try it out.

-I’ve corned a good half dozen or so venison roasts, and learned a few things along the way.
+I’ve corned MANY venison roasts, and learned a few things along the way.
 Once you corn it (soak it in a brine solution for a few days to a few weeks), there are two main ways to can prepare it.
 Boil/braise it and you have your classic corned “beef”.
 Coat it with various seasonings and throw it in a smoker, and you have pastrami.
 Yup, they are the same thing up till you get to the cooking part.

 Here I’ll cover the basic brining, and I’ll cover the magical transformation to the end pastrami/corned beast in other posts.
 This may seem like a lot of work to some people, but in the end, there’s about 15 minutes of prep time, then a lot of letting time do it’s thing.